-The time has come for the moment that will most likely influence the next four years of your life: the short interaction that will show college faculty firsthand what you’re capable of.
+The time has come for the moment that will most likely influence the next four years of your life: the short interaction that will show what you’re capable of to college faculty!
 Most of the work of finding a well-suited college has been done.
-Research’s been completed, applications sent out—now it’s about the audition.
+Research has been completed, applications sent out—now it’s about the audition.

 “Monologues are horrible animals,” admits Lucien Douglas, a faculty member at University of Texas at Austin.
 “We all hate doing them, we all hate looking for them, listening to them—but they’re a convenient way to get to know another person who wants to be an actor.
 We can see if you have talent, any sense of instincts, a creative imagination, if you’re able to access emotion freely—and I don’t mean a frenzy of emotion, but allowing yourself to come from a real place.
 Anything apart from that is distracting.”